jacobwolson/neighborhood-map-udacity-fend-2018-grow-with-google-scholarship-project-7-react-api-a11y/README.md

 ## Sources

+Udacity's Front End Web Developer Nanodegree program, 2018, was an immense source of knowledge and skills which I used to complete this project.
+Feedback from a Udacity reviewer on the first itteration of this project was also incorporated in to the current version.

+Project coach Doug Brown's walkthrough was a particularly instructive resourse guiding me in the completion of this project.
+Furthermore, as general overviews and outlines for creating a single page application with React incorporating Google Maps, articles by [Rachel Njeri](https://scotch.io/tutorials/react-apps-with-the-google-maps-api-and-google-maps-react) and [by Ari Lerner](https://www.fullstackreact.com/articles/how-to-write-a-google-maps-react-component/), as referenced in `LocationsDisplay.js`, were of great value and use.

-Sources for this application are noted throughout the files, as close to relevant peices of code as possible, and general or app-wide sources are also cited at the top of `app.js` and `LocationsDisplay.js` in particular.
+Sources for this application are cited throughout the files, as close to relevant peices of code as possible, and app-wide sources are also discussed at the top of `App.js`.

-### List of Sources Cited
+#### List of sources cited:

-In addition to Udacity's Front End Web Developer Nanodegree Program, 2018, and feedback provided by a Udacity reviewer for the first iteration of this project, the following sources were instructive in the creation of this app and are cited throughout the code:

 - https://www.youtube.com/watch?v=NVAVLCJwAAo&feature=youtu.be
 - https://scotch.io/tutorials/react-apps-with-the-google-maps-api-and-google-maps-react